Liquefy7822/Liquefy7822/README.md

 Student and coder
 -----------------

 I am a Student in Singapore.
 Currently studying in the School of Science and Technology, Singapore.
 Just a normal guy, with a normal life.
 Codes and games in free time, and tries to make viruses.
+Now moved on to Electronics, Trying not to blow stuff up.

 * 🌍  I'm based in Singapore
 * 🖥️  See my portfolio at [MyPortfolio](http://read.cv/emmanuelyee)